DeltaPhi0/HomeLab/README.md

 ## 🌐 VPN Configuration

 ### Why do I need it?
-1. **Safety :** It makes it even harder for snoopers to get inside
+1. **Safety:** It makes it even harder for snoopers to get inside
-2. **Remote access :** You can control your server outside of your local connection without endangering it's safety
+2. **Remote access:** You can control your server outside of your local connection without endangering it's safety
-3. **It's cool :** No one at parties is going to praise you because you have your own VPN, but it seriously is cool!
+3. **It's cool:** No one at parties is going to praise you because you have your own VPN, but it seriously is cool!

 ### Prerequisites
 1. **Static DNS setup** (I used [DuckDNS](https://www.duckdns.org/))